 In fact, even though you aren’t writing the resume yourself, you should be involved in the resume writing process.
 There should be some back-and-forth as the writer consults you to gain an understanding of your skill set, your needs, and your goals.
-Multiple interviews and revisions could be necessary to get it just right.
+It might take several revisions to get your resume just right.

 It’s important to make sure that the writer’s process is thorough and professional.
 If the company promises a 24 hour turnaround, they probably aren’t putting their all into your resume.
 Writing a resume with no meeting, or with only a 20 minute phone call, might not result in the best product.

 Ask the writer what their process is like.
 Find out how long they want to interview you before they write the resume, how involved they expect you to be, and how quickly they work.
 Do they want to meet face-to-face, or only by email?
 Do they offer reviews or revisions?
 Do they offer more in-depth career resources, or only a resume writing service?

 The more robust their process is, the more likely it is that the resume will be good.

 Resume writing is a skill you can learn yourself.

 If the cost of resume writing services is too high, the turnaround is too slow, or you can’t find a writer you would trust, you can always write your own resume.
 If the work samples you see aren’t any better than what you could do on your own, you may want to handle this part of the job search independently.

 Still not sure if professional resume writing services are for you?
 Here are some examples of the great resumes that are possible when you have the right tools.